alinpaca/App-health-tracking/README.md

 - users in the **US, Great Britain, Denmark, and Netherlands** have the highest conversion rates
 - users who **input information during signup**, such as age, gender, etc
 - users who recorded their **gender as 'male'** were 3x more likely to subscribe compared to 'female' and 'none'
+- users who recorded their **age** were 2.5x more likely to subscribe compared to those who did not
+- users who indicated that they wanted the app to **show meal-time reminders** were 7.5x more likely to subsribe compared to those who did not want a reminder

 - age, gender, device type android/iphone, goals, target weight